turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 ## Conclusion

-You have successfully built a full-fledged e-voting `dApp` with advanced features like creating custom elections, voting in them and deployed the smart contract on the `Fuji` test network using `Trufflesuite`.
+You have successfully built a full-fledged e-voting dApp with advanced features like creating custom elections, voting in them and deployed the smart contract on the `Fuji` test network using `Trufflesuite`.
 Along with that, we have also built the client-side application using ReactJS for interacting with the network.
 From this tutorial, you have learnt not only how to make make and deploy smart contracts but also how to integrate ReactJS with the blockchain using Trufflesuite.

 ## What's next?

-The dapp which we built just now is a somehow advanced e-voting application, as now we can make new elections, give the title and description, vote them separately.
+The dApp which we built just now is a somehow advanced e-voting application, as now we can make new elections, give the title and description, vote them separately.
 But I would recommend you add few more interesting features to it, like having a start and end date for an election, declaring the winner after the election has ended and many more like that.

 ## About the author